Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: Introduction

+In this paper, we investigate a certain divisor on the variety of irreducible $\SL_2$-characters of a 3-manifold in a certain family, unifying the perspectives of our previous studies \cite{Benard2020OJM, TTU}.

+\emph{The ${\rm SL}_2\C$-character variety} $X(M)$ of a manifold $M$ is an algebraic variety, which may be seen as the space of the conjugacy classes of representations $\rho:\pi_1(M)\to {\rm SL}_2\C$ of the fundamental group.
+A representation $\rho:\pi_1(M)\to {\rm SL}_2\C$ is often \emph{acyclic}, that is, the homology $H_\ast(M,\rho)$ of the twisted complex $C_\ast(M,\rho)$ is trivial.
+For instance, if $M$ is a hyperbolic 3-manifold or a Seifert-fibered space, then the classes of acyclic representations form a non-empty Zariski open subset of $X(M)$.
+If $\rho$ is acyclic, one can define a numerical invariant $\tau_\rho(M)\in \C^\ast$ called \emph{the Reidemeister torsion} of the pair $(M,\rho)$.
+This extends to a rational function $\tau$ called \emph{the torsion function} on $X(M)$, and, on the subvariety $X^{\rm irr}(M)$ of irreducible characters, the zero locus of $\tau$ coincides with the set of the classes of \emph{non-acyclic representations}.
+Our main concern will be this zero locus with the information of multiplicity, namely, \emph{the divisor} of $\tau$.

+In \cite{Benard2020OJM}, the first author studied the case of a knot exterior in $S^3$, and exhibited a criterion for $\tau$ being a non-constant regular function on the affine variety.
+In particular, he gave a sufficient condition for the zero locus of $\tau$ being not void.

-In \cite{TTU}, the three last authors studied the infinite family of \emph{twist knots} from this perspective.
-Any twist knot has a one-dimensional character variety.
-The Reidemeister torsion defines a function on this curve, which vanishes at a finite number of points.
-Interestingly, in \cite{TTU} they proved that all these zeros appear with vanishing multiplicity exactly two.
-Since all these data (character varieties, Reidemeister torsion...) are topological invariants, it is natural to try to understand why this phenomenon occurs.
-This is what we call the \emph{multiplicity two phenomenon}.
+In \cite{TTU}, the last three authors studied the exteriors of \emph{twist knots} $J(2,2l)$ with $n\in \Z$ from this perspective.
+Every twist knot has a one-dimensional variety of irreducible ${\rm SL}_2\C$-characters, and the torsion function $\tau$ has a finite number of zeros there.
+Interestingly, they proved that \emph{all these zeros appear with vanishing multiplicity two} \cite[Theorem B]{TTU}.
+In addition, they suggested a geometric interpretation for non-acyclic representations.
+Namely, they proved that an irreducible ${\rm SL}_2\C$-representation of $\pi_1(S^3-J(2,2l))$ is non-acyclic if and only if it factors through the $-3$-Dehn surgery and the image of a specific element has order 3 \cite[Theorems C, D]{TTU}.

-Our first purpose is to generalize these notions and results.
-It turns out that twists knots can all be obtained by surgery on a boundary component of a two-component link: the Whitehead link (see \cref{fig:Whitehead}).

-We prove the following: \begin{theorem} The divisor of the torsion function on the character variety of the Whitehead link $W$ is $2L$, where $L$ is a complex line corresponding to the character variety of the closed manifold $W(-3,-3)$.
-This manifold is the connected sum of two lens spaces $L(3,1) \# L(3,1)$, obtained after $(-3,-3)$ surgery on the Whitehead link. \end{theorem}

-We stress two notable facts out of this statement: first, the divisor consists of one line \emph{of multiplicity two}.

-Second, the vanishing locus of the torsion has a geometric interpretation, since it can be described as the character variety of $W(-3,-3)$.
-We deduce the following corollary. \begin{corollary} The character variety $X(W(-3,-3))$ is a complex line, with no acyclic representations. \end{corollary}

-The last corollary was guided by the fact (\cite{TTU}) that every non-acyclic representation of a twist knot group sends a specific element of the fundamental group on an elliptic of order $3$ in $\SL_2\C$.
-In fact, we show that these representations factor through the $-3$ surgery on one boundary component of the Whitehead link, and that along this surgery this specific curve has order 3.
+In this paper, we extend these observations to explore theoretical backgrounds, further geometric interpretations, and arithmetic implications of the ``multiplicity two'' phenomenon.